msf894/diagnosing-pneumonia-neural-networks/README.md

 # Data Information:

-The dataset used consisted of nearly 6,000 chest x-rays of pediatric patients from the from Guangzhou Women and Children’s Medical Center.
+The dataset used consisted of nearly 6,000 chest x-rays of pediatric patients from the Guangzhou Women and Children’s Medical Center.
 The images have already been pre-classified as whether the patient had pneumonia or not.
 These images were already pre-split into different folders for testing, training, and validation.
 The dataset provided was taken from Kaggle at the following link: https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia

 # Models and Results: